-See the online Specifications to see whether your model supports the Bluetooth functionality, the IEEE 802.11a/b/g standard, and/or the draft form of the IEEE 802.11n standard.
+See the online specifications to see whether your model supports the Bluetooth functionality, the IEEE 802.11a/b/g standard, and/or the IEEE 802.11n draft standard.

 Communicating with an Access Point (Infrastructure)

 An infrastructure network is a network that extends an existing wired local network to wireless devices by providing an access point (not supplied), for example the Sony Access Point.
 The access point bridges the wireless and wired LAN and acts as a central controller for the wireless LAN.
 The access point coordinates transmission and reception from multiple wireless devices within a specific range.